 It doesn’t matter, for example that your favourite colours may not be traditional to a particular style.
 That is, you can still have a Coastal style such as Hamptons, if you like black or purple.
 Any style has many defining elements that characterise it and colour is just one.

 Another way to select a colour scheme is to define your style.
 As mentioned above interior styles lend themselves to particular colours.
 Scandinavian interior style suits, neutral colours such grey and white.
 Industrial interior styles lend themselves to black and brown colour schemes.

 So, if you know what style you like you can easily Google ‘colour scheme for Scandinavian living room’ and see what comes up?
-If you don’t know your style, you should take the style quiz.

 If you have existing pieces that you want to keep you can also use these to establish a colour scheme.
 For example, I’m currently working on a kitchen renovation project in Northcote and the existing colours are beige, brown, pink, gold, red and lots of timber.